 Day 1 to 3

-Like we said earlier, getting a tattoo is inflicting a wound to your skin.
+Like we said earlier, getting a tattoo is inflicting a wound on your skin.
 It is normal if you see redness, swelling and bleeding just like a normal wound on your fresh tattoo.
 So do not panic when you see oozing blood or ink from your tattooed skin.

 Day 4 to 14

 This is the time when your tattoo starts to heal.
-There may be itchiness, scabs and tattoo flaking but these are normal.
+There may be itchiness, scabs, and tattoo flaking but these are normal.
 You might be tempted to peel off the scab or scratch your skin.
 Try to avoid touching your skin to avoid infection.